 For example, think of the last time you booked a hotel online.
-After selecting the city you’re travelling to, you used check boxes to filter by star-rating, amenities, neighborhoods and price to find the perfect hotel for your vacation.
+After selecting the city you’re traveling to, you used checkboxes to filter by star rating, amenities, neighborhoods, and price to find the perfect hotel for your vacation.
 Sound familiar?
-That’s faceted search.
+That’s a faceted search.

 This is a broad term for the process of uploading your digital media into your digital asset management system and adding metadata so that it’s searchable.

-These are the words or phrases that you add to an asset to make it easy to find and indentify.
-Usually these words will describe what’s found within the asset, for example: dog, running, ball, outside, park, etc.
+These are the words or phrases that you add to an asset to make it easy to find and identify.
+Usually, these words will describe what’s found within the asset, for example, dog, running, ball, outside, park, etc.